Back to top

 Importing Ornamental Fish image

-If you are importing ornamental aquatic animals either for commercial purposes or personal use you must first register with the Marine Institute as an Ornamental Importer.
-Once you receive confirmation of your Registration as an Ornamental Importer, you may also be issued with a Username and Password so you may apply on-line to Import Ornamental Species if necessary.
+If you are importing ornamental aquatic animals, either for commercial purposes or for personal use, you must first register with the Marine Institute as an Ornamental Importer.
+Once you receive confirmation of your Registration as an Ornamental Importer, you may also be issued with a Username and Password so that you may apply on-line to Import Ornamental Species when necessary.

 General Import Requirements